wescale/kubernetes-formation/Day-1/exercise-2/tutorial.md

 ## Description

-We use the same NodeJS as the one of the previous exercise.
+We use the same Python Flask application as the one of the previous exercise.

 The aim is to run 2 containers and connect them without running docker cli but a `docker-compose.yml` file.